 “Is it really a big ranking factor?
 Really?”

 So I said let’s check the SERPs and see what they have to say.
 I picked payday loans because I had been working on a campaign there, and the below screenshot proves the point.

 If you look at the below screenshot and don’t think this is a big ranking factor – the rest of the article isn’t much use for you.

-54. Bullets and Numbered Lists – this is an interesting one, because adding lots of bullets and numbered lists will not dramatically improve your rankings.
+This is an interesting one, because adding lots of bullets and numbered lists will not dramatically improve your rankings.
 However, they are part of a good user experience and can be really useful.

 For example, if you are trying to highlight three small and simple points, then lists are for you.
 It’s such a great way to provide easy to digest content that is neatly formatted.

 I’m not advocating that you start spanking it and placing lists everywhere.
 However, where a list is appropriate, then use either bullets or numbered lists.